As the Mommy to three young children, I inevitably find stains on the clothes whenever I do laundry.

 4. Meat tenderizer (unseasoned):

-If your laundry detergents or stain removers do not contain enzymes you will need to add some when treating protein-based stains like blood, milk, and grass.
-You can make a paste of unseasoned meat tenderizer and water, and apply this to the stain for approximately 30 minutes to help break down the proteins within the stain, and then brush off the paste and launder.
-Another source for enzymatic treatments for your stains is to use the contents of digestive enzyme tablets that you can purchase at health food stores.
+If your laundry detergents or stain removers do not contain enzymes, you will need to add some when treating protein-based stains like blood, milk, and grass.
+You can make a paste of unseasoned meat tenderizer and water and apply this to the stain for approximately 30 minutes to help break down the proteins within the stain, and then brush off the paste and launder.
+Another source for enzymatic treatments for your stains is to use contents of digestive enzyme tablets that you can purchase at health food stores.

 Make sure you use the non-sudsing, non-scented variety of ammonia for stain removal.
 Ammonia, as a mildly strong alkaline solution, can be helpful for removing some really stubborn stains like dried blood, sweat, pen ink, and urine stains.
 Always test in an inconspicuous area before applying to the stain (generally in a diluted form), and never mix with chlorine bleach, as toxic fumes can result.